 Yes, I can see what you mean.
 Let me just pick up on a couple of those things.

 The one you mentioned initially was engagement.
 I know in your work, you highlight the alarming so-called ‘dropout rate’.
 I know you don’t like that term, because it tends to be quite pejorative towards people from the school system.
 You cite disengagement and anxiety and pressure as these contributing factors.
 Of course, we’re also seeing this in business.
-Gallup survey, highlighting the fact that upwards of 70% of employees are suggesting that they’re actively disengaged in their work, and alarming rates of absenteeism.
+For example, a Gallup survey, highlighted the fact that upwards of 70% of employees are actively disengaged in their work, and that there are alarming rates of absenteeism.

 In your work, you come back to the argument that practical experience tells us that the critical practise in raising engagement and productivity on all fronts are really to address the motivation and expectations of people themselves.
 What are some things that employers can do to lift the motivation and engagement in the workplace?